 Biological traits vary from person to person, which means that each individual can be at risk for severe illness and disease due to their unique genetic makeup.
 But there is no one-size-fits-all test for detecting whether you are at risk for severe illness and disease.
 Your health insurance provider would need to create a unique risk profile specific to your genetic makeup; this would help determine what types of prevention, treatment, and services they would offer you based on the amount they are willing to pay out over your lifetime.

-AI to predict stroke and heart attack risk by scanning retinas
+Artificial Intelligence to predict stroke and heart attack risk by scanning retinas

 One of the biggest problems in medicine is determining who is at an increased risk for a stroke or heart attack.
 The reasons are many, but it might have to do with people not wanting to get screened or not knowing how important it is.
 In addition, health insurance companies often have one-size-fits-all rules when it comes to caring and thus cannot consider which needs extra care.
-Physician groups cannot be trusted either as there are often have financial incentives to keep patients in their practice as long as possible.
+Physician groups cannot be trusted either as there are often financial incentives to keep patients in their practice as long as possible.
 The problem is that it has become increasingly easy for patients to self-diagnose and self-treat based on information on the internet.

 (Image Source: Towards Data Science)